Highlights of the trip:

 In the evening, you can stroll around the lakeside and enjoy the captivating sights of the Himalayas and surrounding.

-Early in the morning, you will be transferred to the airport, from where you will catch a scenic flight to Jomsom.
-During the flight, you will be able to enjoy the magnificent sights of the Annapurna and Dhaulagiri range.
-Upon your landing in Jomsom, you will commence on a journey to Kagbeni.
+Early in the morning, you will frive from Pokhara to Kagbeni via Jomsom.
+During the drive, you will be able to enjoy the magnificent sights of the Annapurna and Dhaulagiri range.
+After reaching Jomsom, you will commence on a journey to Kagbeni.

 Today's trek is challenging in comparison to the other two days' trek.
 On the sixth day of the trek, you will be crossing two passes namely the Taklam La pass and Darjori La Pass.
 Along the journey, you will be able to witness magnificent sights of the mountains, caves, and amazing landscape of the region.
 As you pass through the local village of Ghyakar and Samar, you will finally arrive at Syangboche.
 From Syangboche, you will continue the ascent to a pass at 3770m and then descend to the village of Geling.